 Use suggested queue

-For this option, you can use the queue defined in the Genesys Predictive Engagement Route to a target option.
+You can use the queue defined in the Genesys Predictive Engagement Route to a target option.
 If no queue is specified in Predictive Engagement, you can use the default queue specified in the website configuration.

 Define a queue

 If you don't want to use the suggested queue, you can use data actions to do the following: